laoyigrace/subject/doc/source/configuring.rst

 `This option is specific to the RBD storage backend.`

-Prevents glance-api hangups during the connection to RBD.
-Sets the time to wait (in seconds) for glance-api before closing the connection.
+Prevents subject-api hangups during the connection to RBD.
+Sets the time to wait (in seconds) for subject-api before closing the connection.
 Setting ``rados_connect_timeout<=0`` means no timeout.

 * ``rbd_store_ceph_conf=PATH``